 Lessons are split into five or 10-minute videos so you can watch them and pick the lessons and skills you want to focus on improving.
 Lynda.com focuses more on the computer side, with many Photoshop, Lightroom, and web design lessons.
 On the other hand, Kelby Training is more focused on actual photography (and Photoshop).

 Both are incredible investments that will help you become a successful freelance photographer…

 Believe in yourself – Conclusion

-Being a freelance photographer is difficult, but it definitely isn’t impossible.
-Believing in yourself is the first step, just put yourself out there.
-You’re bound to make mistakes (hopefully not often) as do all freelance photographers, but stand right back up again and learn from those mistakes so you never make the same mistake twice.
-Building a successful freelance photography business won’t be easy but if you enjoy it – it will definitely be worth it in the long term.
+Being a freelance photographer is difficult, but it isn’t impossible.
+Believing in yourself is the first step; just put yourself out there.
+You’re bound to make mistakes (hopefully not often), as do all freelance photographers, but stand right back up again and learn from those mistakes so you never make the same mistake twice.
+Building a successful freelance photography business won’t be easy, but it will be worth it in the long term if you enjoy it.

 And keep in mind that when the going gets tough, the tough get going.
 So, I guess it’s time to get going.

 Get the #1 gallery plugin for your WordPress site today!

 Thanks – glad you found it useful! 🙂